Note: This post was first published in November 2019 and updated in January 2021.

 I graduated from my MBA program when I was 31.
 While there were good reasons for it (more on that below), I often wish I got it done two or three years earlier.

-Having that extra time would be invaluable when it came to tackling the student debt I had accumulated and surviving the pressures of an investment banking job.
+Having that extra time would be invaluable when it came to tackling the student debt I had accumulated.

 So don’t delay.
-The earlier you finish up your education, the faster you can start putting your human capital to work.
+The sooner you can start putting your human capital to work, the more compounding runway you’ll have.

-One of the few fundamental truths in life is that people who don’t understand money rarely get wealthy.
+One of the few fundamental truths in life is that people who don’t understand money rarely get rich.

 The good news is that you don’t need to be a genius to be wealthy.

 As a matter of fact, geniuses rarely get wealthy as they tend to overintellectualize things all the time.
-Lucky for the rest of us!
+Lucky for the rest of us I suppose.

 You do, however, need to have a solid understanding of the basic principles of growing your net worth:

-- Budgeting, tracking your expenses and spending less than you make
+- The importance of budgeting and spending less than you make

 - The concept of inflation and the danger it poses to your purchasing power over time